 Sec.
 40-457.
 EXEMPTIONS FROM STORMWATER MANAGEMENT STANDARDS.

 This Article does not apply to the following activities:

-Land disturbing activity conducted by local, state, authority, or federal agencies, solely to respond to an emergency need to protect life, limb, or property or conduct emergency repairs;Land disturbing activity that consists solely of cutting a trench for utility work and related pavement replacement;
+Land disturbing activity conducted by local, state, authority, or federal agencies, solely to respond to an emergency need to protect life, limb, or property or conduct emergency repairs; provided, best management practices are followed to the maximum extent practicable;

+Individual single-family or duplex residential lots that are not part of a subdivision or phased development project; provided, best management practices are followed to the maximum extent practicable to confine runoff during construction to the individual lot;

+Additions or modifications to existing single-family or duplex residential structures;

+Land disturbing activity that consists solely of cutting a trench for utility work and related pavement replacement;

 Land disturbing activity conducted by local, state, authority, or federal agencies, whose sole purpose is to implement stormwater management or environmental restoration;